Scite Pricing 2026

 Complete pricing guide with plans, hidden costs, and cost analysis

-Scite costs Free to $20 per user/month as of March 2026, with 3 plans available including a free tier.
-Plans: Free (free), and Individual/Plus at $20/user/month.
+Scite costs Free to $20 per user/month as of May 2026, with 3 plans available.
+Plan: Personal at $20/user/month.
 Enterprise pricing is available on request.
 Pricing depends on your chosen tier, contract length, and negotiated discounts.

 Use the interactive pricing calculator to estimate your exact cost based on team size and requirements.